Interface In Java Interview Questions

 • An interface allows only public & abstract modifiers in a method declaration

-• If final keyword added in method declaration then the compiler will throw an error as seen in the below screen capture
+• If the final keyword is added in the method declaration, then the compiler will throw an error, as seen in the below screen capture

 • Compile-time error: Illegal modifier for the interface method display; only public & abstract are permitted